calgy/calgy/README.md

 You should now be able to access the server at http://localhost:4000/.

 Ready to run in production?
-Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).
+Please [check the phoenix deployment guides](http://www.phoenixframework.org/docs/deployment).

 ## Learn more